fuzihaofzh/cstl/README.md

 # CSTL : The C++ Standard Template Library (STL) for Python

 In this `CSTL` tool, we wrap several C++ STL containers to use in Python.
-The containers use native C++ implementation and will not have the [copy on write](https://en.wikipedia.org/wiki/Copy-on-write) issue like native `list`, and `dict` in Python.
+The containers use native C++ implementation and will not have the [Copy-on-Write issue](#copy-on-Write-issue-in-python)  like native `list`, and `dict` in Python.
 Though it is designed to solve the CoW issue, it can also be used in scenarios where a standard C++ container is needed.

 ## Install
 Install from `pip`: